RodrigueDaniel/SaaS-Application/README.md

-# 🧠 LMS SaaS App
+# 🧠 LMS Converso App

-Create a full-fledged **Learning Management System (LMS)** SaaS app from scratch!
+Create a full-fledged **Learning Management System (LMS)** Converso SaaS app from scratch!
 This platform features user authentication, subscriptions, payments, and an AI voice tutor—empowering seamless and interactive learning sessions in real-time.

 ---